Night fighter: Second World War

 The war opened on 1 September 1939, and by this time, the RAF were well advanced with plans to build a radar – then called 'RDF' in Britain – equipped night-fighter fleet.
-The Airborne Interception Mk.
+The Aircraft Interception Mk.
 II radar (AI Mk.
-II) was being fit experimentally to a small number of Bristol Blenheim aircraft, having been selected for this role as its fuselage was sufficiently roomy to accommodate the additional crew member and radar apparatus; the first prototype system went into service in November 1939, long before the opening of major British operations.
+II) was being fitted experimentally to a small number of Bristol Blenheim aircraft, having been selected for this role as its fuselage was sufficiently roomy to accommodate the additional crew member and radar apparatus; the first prototype system went into service in November 1939, long before the opening of major British operations.
 These early systems had significant practical problems, and while work was underway to correct these flaws, by the time the Blitz opened in August 1940, the night fighter fleet was still in its infancy.

 Through this period, the RAF experimented with many other aircraft and interception methods in an effort to get a working night fighter force.
 One attempt to make up for the small number of working radars was to fit an AI to a Douglas Havoc bomber which also carried a searchlight in its nose.
 These Turbinlite aircraft were intended to find the targets and illuminate them with the searchlight, allowing Hurricanes adapted for night flying to shoot them down visually.
 This proved almost impossible to arrange in practice, and the Cat Eye fighters had little luck during the closing months of 1940.
 The Turbinlite squadrons were disbanded in early 1943.

 By early 1941, the first examples of a production-quality radar, AI Mk.
 IV, were beginning to arrive.
-This coincided with the arrival of the Beaufighter, which offered significantly higher performance than the pre-war Blenheims; it was the highest performance aircraft capable of carrying the bulky early airborne interception radars used for night fighter operations, and quickly became invaluable as a night fighter.
+This coincided with the arrival of the Beaufighter, which offered significantly higher performance than the pre-war Blenheims; it was the highest performance aircraft capable of carrying the bulky early aircraft interception radars used for night fighter operations, and quickly became invaluable as a night fighter.
 Over the next few months, more and more Beaufighters arrived and the success of the night fighters roughly doubled every month until May, when the Luftwaffe ended their bombing efforts.
 Although night bombing never ended, its intensity was greatly decreased, giving the RAF time to introduce the AI Mk.
 VIII radar working in the microwave band, and the de Havilland Mosquito to mount it.
 This combination remained the premier night fighter until the end of the war.